Cosmin-Croitoriu/CV/README.md

 *  [Bank_tech_kata](https://github.com/Cosmin-Croitoriu/bank_tech_kata) - solo project, Aim - testing OO and TDD skills by creating code that is easy to access and interact via IRB.
 The project is meant to mimic a tech test, using best practices, built with Ruby and Rspec.

 ### Skills
-#### Adaptability
- Working throughout a vast spectre of industries and countries, it allowed me to learn to easily adapt and contribute in any industry and group I took part.

 #### Self-Management
  I have worked as self-employed as a HVAC engineer, taking part in various projects and contracts.
 I have always managed to self-organise, take initiative, contribute and complete contracts at the highest standards.
 #### Leadership and Teamwork